Heroin-Bob/Zpotify/README.md

 There is no installation needed to run Zpotify!
 Simply run Zpotify.exe and you'll be prompted with next steps.

 Zpotify also requires NO ACCOUNT REGISTRATION!
 You do not need to log in to Spotify or Zpotify to use this software.

-### Features to-do prior to release
-- [x] Playlist links from file for easy bulk processing
-- [x] Switch on/off logging of successful / unsuccessful matches
-- [x] Store processed playlists in an archive file with counter for respective successful/unsuccessful matches
-- [x] Improve matching by looking for different versions of tracks and verifying correct version with end user (a track may appear on an album, on a greatest hits, on a rerelease, and on a live recording.
-User should be prompted to verify which would be ideal.)
-- [x] reformat config file

-### After release plans
-- [ ] CLI version (Zpotify is currently a stand-alone/self contained/portable application.
-The CLI will provide the same arguments and features but allow for custom scripting via cmd/powershell)
-- [ ] Support for other playlist types to support other media player options like iTunes, WinAmp, MusicBee, etc.

 ## Commands